Reservations: (02) 9523 4885

 ----- 2024 -----

 Yule (Jul, jól or joulu) is the name of the Viking celebration of winter.
-Traditionally it was based around the winter solstice, the shortest day of the year.
-It was a time for clans to come together to give thanks to the years achievements and to celebrate in anticipation of what was to come when the days grow longer and lighter, the seas become calmer, the snow melts and the lands replenish.
+Traditionally it was based around the winter solstice, the shortest day of the year, which typically falls in Australia around 21st June.
+Yule was a time for clans to come together and give thanks to the years achievements and to celebrate in anticipation of what was to come when the days grow longer and lighter, the seas become calmer, the snow melts and the lands replenish.

 The Vikings liked to party!
 Celebrations included days of feasting and drinking, games, songs and poetry.
 Yule offered a rare chance in the cold winter months for large gatherings, for competitions and games and for making plans for the summer.

 Today, at Valhalla Perisher, we offer a fun and light hearted Viking inspired month long Yulefest celebration, with a touch of more modern Aussie Christmas in July traditions.
-Did you know many of our 21st century Christmas traditions are based around the Viking's Yule such as Christmas Dinners, gathering the family together and meeting up with friends for Christmas drinks, Christmas parties, decorating a Christmas tree, hanging wreaths and the Yule log.
-Dress up for our events is completely optional but welcome.
+Did you know many of our current day Christmas traditions are based around the Viking's Yule such as Christmas Dinners, gathering the family together and meeting up with friends for Christmas drinks, Christmas parties, decorating a Christmas tree, hanging wreaths and the Yule log.
+Dress up for our events is completely optional but always welcome.

 No experience necessary!
 Set out on foot and explore our winter wonderland!